flojoy-ai/docs/docs/instruments-wiki/Power Meters/Keithley-6485/Keithley-6485.md

 device_proxy.disconnect()
 ```

-Replace `"device_name"` with the actual name of the Keithley 6485 Power Meter device in your Tango database, and `"attribute_name"` with the name of the attribute you want to read from the device.
+In the code above, replace "device_name" with the actual name of the Keithley 6485 Power Meter device in your Tango database.
+Replace "attribute_name" with the name of the attribute you want to read from the device, such as "Power" or "Voltage".

 </TabItem>
 </Tabs>